 Congenital cataracts may affect only one or both eyes.
 They may not be noticed unless a complete eye examination is done at birth.
 As with other cataracts, the clouding of the lens sometimes blocks vision.
 Infants with cataracts should always be evaluated by a medical doctor who specializes in the evaluation and treatment of all types of eye disorders (ophthalmologist).

 Some cataracts cover only part of the lens (partial cataracts), and cloudiness begins during the first 10 years of life.
-Vision will be better in eyes that have partial cataracts.
+Vision is better in eyes that have partial cataracts.

 After a cataract is removed from one eye, the quality of the image in the treated eye is still poorer than that of the other eye (assuming the other eye is normal).
-Because the better eye is preferred, the brain suppresses the poorer-quality image, and amblyopia develops.
-If doctors cannot correct the vision sufficiently in the treated eye, they often "handicap" the good eye with a patch or drops that blur vision.
-The handicapping helps the treated eye to develop normal sight.
+Because the better eye is preferred, the brain suppresses the poorer-quality image, and amblyopia Amblyopia Amblyopia, a common cause of vision loss in children, is a decrease in vision that occurs because the brain ignores the image received from an eye.
+Vision loss may be permanent if the disorder... read more (decrease in vision that occurs because the brain ignores the image received from an eye) develops.
+If doctors cannot correct the vision sufficiently in the surgically treated eye, they often force the child to use the treated eye by putting a patch over the better eye (patching) or using eye drops to blur the vision in the better eye.
+Patching or using eye drops in the better eye helps the treated eye develop normal sight.